IXL, Oklahoma

 IXL (or I.X.L.) is an historical freedmen's town in Okfuskee County, Oklahoma, United States.
+It is located on Oklahoma State Highway 48, about 9 miles northwest of the county seat of Okemah.
+Okemah Lake is to its east.

-While founded perhaps as early as 2016, it was only incorporated in 2016 and had an estimated population of 59 in 2007.
-The 2010 census listed the population at 51.
+While founded perhaps as early as 1900, it was only incorporated in 2001 and had an estimated population of 59 in 2007.
+The population was still 59 at the time of the 2020 census.